2021 - 2022 Catalog

-Flexible-entry Course: A course with beginning and ending dates that are different from the regular semester.
+Flexible-Entry Course: A course with beginning and ending dates that are different from the regular semester.
 This is also referred to as "flex-entry" or "short semester."
-Consult the online Class Schedule for further information.
-To access the Class Schedule, visit https://www.EastfieldCollege.edu/Sch/Pages/default.aspx.
+Access Class Schedule at https://www.dallascollege.edu/Sch/Pages/default.aspx.

 Mathematics Pathway Models: Developmental and basic academic skills coursework/interventions that prepare students for academic/workforce training programs and careers.

 NCBO (Non-Course Based Option): Non-semester-length developmental education interventions.